2022 Selection Criteria and Submission Instructions

 The NLPES Excellence in Research Methods Award is presented to a legislative office or offices that used exemplary research methods in an evaluation or audit report released during calendar year 2020.
 The Excellence in Research Methods Award may be awarded to a maximum of three offices in a given year.
 If no office meets the criteria for the award, none will be awarded.

 Each office may submit only one evaluation or audit report for consideration per award year.
 Any office that wins the award in a given year is not permitted to apply for the award in the following year.

-Applicants must indicate which methodolgy category or categories the evaluation or audit is submitted.
+Applicants must identify the methodology category or categories the evaluation or audit is submitted.
 Successful applicants must demonstrate how the evaluation or audit report meets the category or categories:

-- Exceptional breadth, depth and scope of fieldwork – successful application of a methodology that, while maintaining efficiency, takes the evaluation to a more comprehensive level.
+- Exceptional breadth, depth and scope of fieldwork – successful application of a methodology that, while maintaining efficiency, takes the evaluation or audit to a more comprehensive level.

 - Innovative or unusual applications of established methodologies – successful application of established qualitative or quantitative techniques in new areas or ways.